trentapple/llama.vscode/README.md

 ## Features

 - Auto-suggest on cursor movement
-- Toggle the suggestion manually by pressing `Ctrl+L`
 - Accept a suggestion with `Tab`
-- Accept the first line of a suggestion with `Shift+Tab`
+- Accept the first line of a suggestion with `Shift + Tab`
-- Accept the next word with `Ctrl + Right Arrow`
+- Accept the next word with `Ctrl/Cmd + Right`
+- Toggle the suggestion manually by pressing `Ctrl + L`
 - Control max text generation time
 - Configure scope of context around the cursor
 - Ring context with chunks from open and edited files and yanked text